Local Testnet

 graph LR

-The chain boots into Conway PV10 from a fresh genesis with two equally-staked pools, 1-second slots, activeSlotsCoeff = 0.2, epochLength = 500, and securityParam = 10.
-Blocks are minted every ~5 seconds on average, and the 30-minute soak crosses 3–4 epoch boundaries.
+The chain boots into Conway PV10 from a fresh genesis with a single forging pool (pool1, 100% of active stake; pool2's keys exist but its stake is 0), 1-second slots, activeSlotsCoeff = 0.2, epochLength = 200, and securityParam = 10.
+Blocks are minted every ~5 seconds on average and an epoch elapses every ~3.3 minutes, so the 30-minute soak crosses ~9 epoch boundaries (enough for reward distribution to complete before the soak ends).

 Prerequisites